-Once you have submitted your portfolio to "concordadmin" via LiveText (see page2 of TEP Admission Packet for submission instructions), it will be distributed to the designated Department of Education faculty members for review.
-The Department of Education faculty members will base their review of each section of your portfolio upon the following rubric of standards, provide an overall evaluation, and leave comments that will be provided to you in your admission status letter.
+Once you have submitted your portfolio to "concordadmin" via LiveText (see page2 of TEP Admission Packet for submission instructions), it will be distributed to Department of Education faculty for review.
+Department of Education faculty will review each section of submitted portfolios utilizing the following rubric of standards, provide an overall evaluation and leave comments (if applicable) that will be provided to candidates in their admission status letter.